momoxiaocaiji/CS611-Legend/Readme.md

 ---
 1. TP behind the moster
 2. buff in the tile
-3. trigger the market
+3. At the start of every round, the heroes regain 10% of their hp and 10% of their mana.
-4. At the start of every round, the heroes regain 10% of their hp and 10% of their mana.
+4. win condition